kostas23Github/Furniro/README.md

 ## Continue from

-1. Footer.jsx
-   1. Complete styling, responsive views.
-2. Links.jsx
-   1. Complete footer's placement link styles.
+1. Fix responsiveness of navbar.
-   2. Fix responsiveness with links placement in navbar.
+2. Fix responsiveness of filter bar on Shop.jsx.
+3. Maybe add a backdrop to every modal/filter menu.